rust-lang/book/nostarch/chapter15.md

 Listing 15-7: Using the dereference operator on a `Box<i32>`

-The main difference between Listing 15-7 and Listing 15-6 is that here we set `y` to be an instance of a `Box<T>` pointing to a copied value of `x` rather than a reference pointing to the value of `x`.
-In the last assertion, we can use the dereference operator to follow the pointer of the `Box<T>` in the same way that we did when `y` was a reference.
-Next, we’ll explore what is special about `Box<T>` that enables us to use the dereference operator by defining our own type.
+The main difference between Listing 15-7 and Listing 15-6 is that here we set `y` to be an instance of a box pointing to a copied value of `x` rather than a reference pointing to the value of `x`.
+In the last assertion, we can use the dereference operator to follow the box’s pointer in the same way that we did when `y` was a reference.
+Next, we’ll explore what is special about `Box<T>` that enables us to use the dereference operator by defining our own box type.

 ### Defining Our Own Smart Pointer

-Let’s build a smart pointer similar to the `Box<T>` type provided by the standard library to experience how smart pointers behave differently from references by default.
+Let’s build a wrapper type similar to the `Box<T>` type provided by the standard library to experience how smart pointer types behave differently from references by default.
 Then we’ll look at how to add the ability to use the dereference operator.

+> Note: There’s one big difference between the `MyBox<T>` type we’re about to
+> build and the real `Box<T>`: our version will not store its data on the heap.
+> We are focusing this example on `Deref`, so where the data is actually stored
+> is less important than the pointer-like behavior.

 The `Box<T>` type is ultimately defined as a tuple struct with one element, so Listing 15-8 defines a `MyBox<T>` type in the same way.
 We’ll also define a